float3/float3.github.io/content/blog/veganism.md

 ### animals deserve no moral consideration

 Ok.
-I can empathise with this view point because I held it since I started thinking about philosophy for the first time until I first became vegan, it's possible that I'm wrong about having empathy for animals.
-But I wonder how with this view point infants or the mentally handicapped qualify for moral consideration.
-What if there was another enlightened Species? it's easy to imagine a species so far advanced and above us that from their perspective we wouldn't deserve any moral consideration.
-If there was a Species to which we were like cattle would they be in the moral right to enslave us?
+I can empathise with this viewpoint because I held it since I started thinking about philosophy for the first time until I first became vegan, it's possible that I'm wrong about having empathy for animals.
+But I wonder how with this viewpoint infants or the mentally handicapped qualify for moral consideration.
+What if there was another enlightened species?
+It's easy to imagine a species so far advanced and above us that from their perspective we wouldn't deserve any moral consideration.
+If there was a species to which we were like cattle would they be in the moral right to enslave us?
 I think not.

 ### animal suffering is real but matters less than my enjoyment of life

 I believe that causing harm without need is very simply wrong.
-There’s clear evidence that animals suffer under current systems of animal agriculture—and equally clear evidence that I don’t need to participate in those systems to live well.
+There's clear evidence that animals suffer under current systems of animal agriculture—and equally clear evidence that I don't need to participate in those systems to live well.
 So choosing veganism is a natural expression of my values.
 Make sure your values allow for what you do.

 ### animals are happy in captivity.